 Shimoda has been an active APS member since 1993, when she attended her first Society meeting.
 She has served on the editorial boards of the Journal of Applied Physiology and Physiological Reports and has been an associate editor of American Journal of Physiology—Lung, Cellular and Molecular Physiology since 2015.
 Shimoda is a current member of the Respiration Section Steering and Porter Physiology committees and was the Respiration Section Chair from 2014 to 2017.

-Ex-Officio Members of CouncilKirsteen Browning, Joint Program Committee Chair
+Ex-Officio Members of CouncilKirsteen Browning, PhD, Joint Program Committee Chair